chrys-elrak/javascript-coding-challenges/README.md

 # Javascript Coding Challenges
 ## Introduction

-This repository contains JavaScript based examples of many popular coding interview chalenges.
-Each chalenge has its own separate README with related explanations.
+This repository contains JavaScript based examples of many popular coding interview challenges.
+Each challenge has its own separate README with related explanations.

 * Note that this project is meant to be used for learning and researching purposes only and it is **not** meant to be used for production.*